-Have you ever wondered if Specialized a good brand and should I buy a specialized bike?
+Have you ever wondered if Specialized is a good brand and should you buy one?
 Well, I got you covered.

 There are cycling brands far and wide and distinguishing between quality and crap can take some digging.

 If you’re investing in a bike, you want to know that it’s going to be a well-made and reliable ride from a responsible and trustworthy brand.